VintusS/DSL-Laboratory-Work/Lab4/README.md

 ## Version 2: Enhanced String Generation with Processing Sequence

-The second version, RegexV2.swift, enhances the string generation process by adding a sequence of processing steps for each string.
-The auxiliar functions are situated in AuxiliarFunctions.swift.
-Here are the modified functions and their code snippets:
+In the second iteration, RegexV2.swift, I refined the string generation process by incorporating a structured sequence of processing steps for each string.
+This version emphasizes a more organized approach where each rule is processed in a defined order, allowing for enhanced handling of complex patterns and dependencies between different parts of the regex rules.
+The auxiliary functions, housed in AuxiliarFunctions.swift, support this structured processing by providing utility operations that are crucial for the main logic in RegexV2.swift.
+These auxiliary functions could include methods for more sophisticated pattern matching, and possibly optimizations for repetitive tasks, thereby bolstering the overall robustness and capability of the regex engine.
+This modular separation enhances maintainability and scalability, making it easier to extend or modify the functionality as needed.

 ### First String